walterfreeman/music/syllabus.md

 #### 1. Exploration, adventure, and flexibility

 This course will involve a great deal of exploration.
-We've not taught a course like this at Syracuse before, and so you all are getting on the ground floor of a new course in development.
+We've not taught a course like this at Syracuse for a long time, and so you all are getting on the ground floor of a new course in development.
 So, if you have an idea for something you'd like to study, let me know; I want this class to be about what *you* want it to be about.

 Likewise, to as great of an extent as possible, this is going to be a class where you all explore the science of sound and music actively, rather than sitting in class taking notes.
 You will be playing musical instruments and making measurements of them, going to concert halls and concerts, and taking acoustic measurement equipment around campus and actually testing things.
 We will not always be meeting in the same room; this class will involve field trips (at least to Hendricks Chapel and Setnor Auditorium...)

-Since this is a new class, and since you all will be doing so many things other than ``coming to class and listening to me talk and boring'', some things may not go as intended, and we may wind up needing to improvise.
+Since this is a new class, and since you all will be doing so many things other than "coming to class and listening to me talk and boring", some things may not go as intended, and we may wind up needing to improvise.
 Additionally, you all have diverse backgrounds in the physical sciences, mathematics, and music, and you are likely hoping to get different things out of this class.
 Thus, I appreciate your flexibility as we together make this class into what you all want it to be.